grace-anderson/weather-journal-app/README.md

 ## APIs and Routes
 ###App API end point
-*JavaScript Object named projectData is initiated in the file server.js to act as the app API endpoint.
+* JavaScript Object named projectData is initiated in the file server.js to act as the app API endpoint.

+###Integrating OpenWeatherMap API
+* Personal API Key for OpenWeatherMap API is saved in a named const variable
+* The API Key variable is passed as a parameter to fetch()
+* Data is successfully returned from the external API.

 ## Extras